Bangkok's Premium Massage Scene: A Complete Guide

 4-Hand Massage

 Two therapists working on you simultaneously.
-This is a premium add-on offered by several upscale adult massage parlors.
+This is a premium add-on offered by several upscale massage parlors.
 The coordination between two therapists creates a different sensory experience — your brain can’t track both sets of hands at once, which amplifies relaxation.
-It commands a higher price, typically 1,500-2,000 THB above the standard session rate.
+It commands a higher price, typically 1,500–2,000 THB above the standard session rate.

 Specialty and Themed

-Don Quijote and Nomo22 both lean into this category with curated menus.
 If a specific theme or format interests you, check the parlor’s website or LINE account before showing up — most publish their full service menu online, and it saves time versus figuring it out at reception.

 What It Costs